 From time to time a logo comes along that gets people talking.
-More often than not, it’s because the design’s contentious, and has some designers bent out of shape about the agency, or the money involved.
-In their defence, agencies responsible for contentious designs might say the publicity gained simply adds to the effectiveness and memorability.
+More often than not, it’s because the design’s contentious, and has some designers bent out of shape about the studio, or the money involved.
+In their defence, studios responsible for contentious designs might say the publicity gained simply adds to the effectiveness and memorability.
 But do you want to be remembered for a logo that receives more bad remarks than good?

 Here are a few logos that surfaced this past year, ones that got the profession talking.